mozilla/autophone/USAGE.md

                                 Path to minidump_stackwalk executable; defaults to
                                 /usr/local/bin/minidump_stackwalk.
+          --emailcfg=EMAILCFG   config file for email settings; defaults to none --phonedash-url=PHONEDASH_URL
+                                Url to Phonedash server.
+If not set, results for each device will be written to comma delimited files in the form: autophone-results-<deviceid>.csv.
+          --phonedash-user=PHONEDASH_USER
+                                user id for connecting to Phonedash server --phonedash-password=PHONEDASH_PASSWORD
+                                password for connecting to Phonedash server
+          --webserver-url=WEBSERVER_URL
+                                Url to web server for remote tests.
-          --emailcfg=EMAILCFG   config file for email settings; defaults to none --enable-pulse        Enable connecting to Pulse to look for new builds.
+          --enable-pulse        Enable connecting to Pulse to look for new builds.
 If specified, --pulse-user and --pulse-password must also
                                 be specified.